 Yield10 Bioscience, Inc. is an agricultural bioscience company focusing on the development of new technologies to enable step-change increases in crop yield to enhance global food security.
 We consider 10-20 percent increases in crop yield to be step-change increases.
 According to a United Nations report, food production must be increased by over 70 percent in the next 35 years to feed the growing global population, which is expected to increase from 7 billion to more than 9.6 billion by 2050.
 During that time period, there will be a reduction in available arable land as a result of infrastructure growth and increased pressure on scarce water resources.
 Harvestable food production per acre and per growing season must be increased to meet this demand.
+At the same time, in light of the increasing focus on health and wellness, food safety and sustainability in developed countries, we anticipate a rise in demand for new varieties of food and food ingredients with improved nutritional properties.
+Further, concerns about food safety have led to the concept of "seed to plate," with a focus on stringent quality control along the entire value chain.
+If this concept takes hold with consumers, it is likely to require identity preservation from seed to harvest and involve contract farming.
+This concept has been initially implemented in Agricultural biotech (Ag biotech), in products such as high oleic canola and soybean.
+Consumer demand for identity preserved specialty ingredients is also expected to rise, and we believe that Yield10's crop yield technology and crop gene editing targets could be useful in this emerging field.

-Vield10 is using two proprietary advanced biotechnology trait gene discovery platforms to improve fundamental crop yield through enhanced photosynthetic carbon capture and increased carbon utilization efficiency to increase seed yield.
+Yield10 is using two proprietary advanced biotechnology trait gene discovery platforms to improve fundamental crop yield through enhanced photosynthetic carbon capture and increased carbon utilization efficiency to increase seed yield.
 These platforms are based on the principle that plants which capture and utilize carbon more efficiently will enable more robust crops capable of increased seed yield.
 Yield10 is working to develop, translate and demonstrate the commercial value of new genetically engineered yield trait genes, identified in our discovery platforms, in major crops and to identify additional genome editing targets for improved crop performance in several key food and feed crops, including canola, soybean, rice and corn.
 Yield10 Bioscience is headquartered in Woburn, Massachusetts and has an additional agricultural science facility with greenhouses in Saskatoon, Saskatchewan, Canada.